 How to Make Apple Cider Vinegar Shampoo

-Health nuts have been singing apple cider vinegar’s praises for years.
+Health enthusiasts have been singing apple cider vinegar’s praises for years.
 Although it smells funky and tastes even funkier, it’s said to do everything from lower blood sugar and reduce belly fat to kill stubborn bacteria and maybe even fight cancer.
 And applying it directly to skin has just as many benefits.

 When applied topically, ACV is antimicrobial and helps control the bacteria or fungi that can lead to scalp issues.
 It’s rich in vitamins and minerals that nourish hair and alpha hydroxy acids which exfoliate the scalp and keep dandruff at bay.
 It’s also acidic and can be used to lower scalp pH and bring hair health back into balance.